ts-oh/ts-oh/README.md

 ## Hi there!
-I'm Tim, and welcome to my GitHub profile. 😊
+I'm Tim. 😊

-I'm a software dev. who loves to learn new things.
-In my free time, I enjoy working on personal projects and learning computer science.
+In my free time, I actively pursue my passion for learning through personal projects and computer science.

-Thanks for stopping by! 🐵
+Thanks for stopping by!